-- To calculate the APEC MFN Tariff Averages, tariff data needs to be standardized across APEC economies.
+- o To calculate the APEC MFN Tariff Averages, tariff data needs to be standardized across APEC economies.
 The Dashboard calculates MFN Tariff Averages at the Harmonized System (HS) 6-digit level and includes to the extent possible ad valorem equivalents of non-ad valorem tariffs.
 These tariff averages differ from those reported by APEC member economies as the latter are calculated at their own HS 8 or 10-digit domestic tariff line level.
+Preferential treatment under FTAs is not captured by the MFN Tariff Averages. - o Indicators on trade facilitation and investment are based on surveys. - o Indicators on time, cost and documents to export/import do not take into account geographic circumstances like landmass.
+They were constructed assuming a scenario in which a business has full information on what is required and does not waste time when completing procedures; and trade is by sea transport.
+The following limitations are acknowledged about the indicators: 1) the surveys to collect information focus on a specific business form - has at least 60 employees; is located in the economy's largest business city; is a private, limited liability company; does not operate in an export processing zone or an industrial estate with special export or import privileges; is 100% domestically owned; and exports more than 10% of its sales - thus the data may not be representative of a regulation regarding other type of companies; 2) the survey collects data based on a standardized case scenario with a specific set of issues, thus it may not represent the full set of issues a business encounters: 3) the survey only takes information from the largest economic city in each economy, thus may not be representative of regulation in other regions or cities within the economy.

-Preferential treatment under FTAs is not captured by the MFN Tariff Averages. - o Indicators on trade facilitation and investment are based on surveys. - Indicators on time, cost and documents to export/import do not take into account geographic circumstances like landmass.
-For simplification and consistency, the survey only takes information from the largest economic city in each economy. - Services indicators do not capture unilateral measures to liberalize trade in services, only those measures at the negotiated level (multilateral, bilateral or regional). - The deepest level of RTA/FTA services commitments achieved quantifies the largest depth of services commitments among a sizeable group of FTA/RTAs in force by each APEC economy in the provision of mode 1 (cross-border trade) and mode 3 (commercial presence).
+- Services indicators do not capture unilateral measures to liberalize trade in services, only those measures at the negotiated level (multilateral, bilateral or regional). - The deepest level of RTA/FTA services commitments achieved quantifies the largest depth of services commitments among a sizeable group of FTA/RTAs in force by each APEC economy in the provision of mode 1 (cross-border trade) and mode 3 (commercial presence).